mysqljs/mysql/Readme.md

   to insert them as values will trigger MySQL errors until they implement support.

-If you paid attention, you may have noticed that this escaping allows you to do neat things like this:
+This escaping allows you to do neat things like this:

 ```js
 var post  = {id: 1, title: 'Hello MySQL'};